kermitt2/entity-fishing/doc/restAPI.rst

 Supported languages
 -------------------

-In the current version, only English, French and German are supported.
-We plan to extend the support to with Spanish and Italian in the next iterations.
+In the current version English, French, German, Spanish and Italian are supported.
+We plan to extend the support at every new release.

 The service returns an HTTP error 406 if the language of the text to be processed is not supported, see below.